 If the preceding days have seen riders lose enough time then the GC teams might relax a bit and let an unthreatening breakaway have the glory.

 Stage 7: Friday August 26, Maceda – Puebla de Sanabria, 158.3km

 The Vuelta doesn’t really do transitional stages or long transfers, and this stage will finish once again in sight of Portugal’s northern border.
 A lumpy day that is gaining height for much of the ride until the flowing descent to the end, it could be a stressful time for domestiques.

 Stage 8: Saturday August 27, Villalpando – La Camperona (summit), 177km

 So very nearly a flat stage, even coming with a sprint at the end of the long drag.
 But then there’s a first category summit finish to contend with.
 This is one of the slightly longer stages on this year’s route as the riders cover 177km to La Camperona.

 Stage 9: Sunday August 28, Cistierna – Naranco (Oviedo) (summit), 165km

 Another summit finish, but not to the highest point on the stage.
 The second category climb to Naranco is almost 1000 metres nearer to sea level that than Puerto de San Isidiro which comes much earlier in the stage.
 The saw tooth profile of the last 55km could see someone like Alberto Contador (Tinkoff) going for a long ranger.

-A beyond category climb the immediately before a rest day has got GC ding dong battle written all over it.
-It also bring forward the Grand Tour cliché: the race may not be won here, but it most certainly could be lost.
+A beyond category climb immediately before a rest day has got GC ding dong battle written all over it.
+It also brings forward the Grand Tour cliché: the race may not be won here, but it most certainly could be lost.